Xiangyu-Hu/SPHinXsys/README.md

         Create your own application in the cases_user in the source folder simply by copying the entire folder of a similar test case and rename and modify application files

+8. Build with docker

+        Create docker image by using following command:

+        docker build .

+        Only Ubuntu 20.04 is supported and tested at this moment.
+        Add multiple of any build args after build keyword to specify different builds:

+        Static build:
+        --build-arg sph_only_static_build=1

+        Build with visualization support:
+        --build-arg build_with_visualization=on

+        Build all dependencies from source code:
+        --build-arg build_with_dependencies_source=1

+        Build for webassembly:
+        --build-arg was_build=1

 ### How to run gpuSPHinXsys cases on CUDA enabled GPUs?
 The build process for GPU cases are identical to the CPU cases on all platforms, viz.
 Linux, Windows and Mac OSX.